Finding a Bilingual Trauma Therapist

 Initial assessment: Your therapist will ask about your history, current challenges, and what you want from therapy.
 This helps guide the direction of the work.

 Building trust: A sense of safety is central.
-Your therapist will focus on creating a space that feels respectful, and non judgmental.
+Your therapist will focus on creating a space that feels respectful and non-judgmental.
 Part of that is knowing you will not have to translate your experience, literally or culturally.

 Exploring trauma: You may work toward understanding your trauma experiences.
 You are not expected to recall or share painful memories before you are ready, and when those memories do come up, you can express them in the words that feel most true to you.
 You do not have to remember or go through everything in detail for therapy to be helpful.